 Avoiding Shutoff: To avoid disconnections due to delinquency, stay current by timely submitting payments by the bill due date or payment agreement date.
 If you cannot stay current, submit payment in full as promptly as possible before the shutoff date, or contact the utility to establish a payment agreement and to determine whether you are eligible for financial assistance to avoid disconnection.

-If you receive an Urgent Notice or Final Shutoff Notice, please act immediately.
-To avoid having your electricity shut off, you must pay your past due balance in full, set up a payment plan, or apply for emergency bill assistance.
+If you receive an Urgent Notice or Final Shutoff Notice, please act immediately to maintain your electric service and avoid a disconnection fee.
+You can avoid having your electricity shut off by paying your past due balance in full, setting up a payment plan, or applying for emergency bill assistance.

 Ways to pay: